Chihche-Liew/LSTM-RF-Prediction-of-SHSE-SZSE300/README.md

-Project in WHU, course design of Big Data Analytics.
+Project in WHU, course research design of Big Data Analytics.

+The study aims to enhance stock index prediction accuracy using the LSTM method and further improve it by employing Random Forest Regression to model residuals.
+The research is motivated by the difficulty in accurately predicting financial markets due to the random walk nature of financial time series and dynamic relationships between variables over time.
+The combination of LSTM for trend and price time series interpretation, along with RF for other market information such as sentiment, provides a comprehensive approach to interpreting market data.